Kareem1715/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-# More pointer and array and string problems
+# More pointer, array and string problems